la-yumba/functional-csharp-code-2/README.md

 ## Working with the code samples

-The code samples use .NET Standard 1.6 and .NET Core 3.1, and should compile and run on all major OS's via the `dotnet` CLI.
+The code samples use .NET 5, and should compile and run on all major OS's via the `dotnet` CLI.

 ### Prerequisites